kshtwr/Jose-ML-Project1/README.md

 This CSV file contains predictions (Winner/Draw) for each fixture for each Premier League squad for the next season (2024-25).
 The column headings include 'Matchweek', 'Date', 'Home Team', 'Away Team', 'Winner'.

 **Note**: The data is slightly skewed in favour of teams that have not featured in the league for the past 3 seasons (for e.g. Ipswich Town).
 Moreover, there is a definite inclination towards draws over definitive wins/losses.
 Lastly, the predictions were made on previously established base predictors - Opponent, Venue, Day & Time.

+## Jose_Chatbot.py
+This Python script uses Streamlit to construct a basic GUI and host the Chatbot-based web application.
+It calls upon the OpenAI API to chat with both the aforementioned CSV files, depending on which option you pick.
+It is instructed to answer in line with José Mourinho's personality and delivers answers to the queries made in a user friendly manner!

+### Prerequisites
+- `Python 3.7+`
+- `Streamlit`
+- `OpenAI Python Client`
+- `Pandas` library
+- `Python-dotenv` library
+- `Tabulate` (optional dependency)

+### Script Flow
+- Import Libraries
+- Set Up Streamlit Page Configuration
+- Define the Main Function
+- Load Environment Variables
+- Check for OpenAI API Key
+- Construct Streamlit GUI
+- Determine CSV File Based on User Selection
+- Initialize the OpenAI Language Model
+- Create CSV Agent Instance
+- Define Interaction Rules (Prompt Engineering)
+- Handle User Questions
+- Run the Main function

+**Note**: You can find all the requirements to run this app locally in `requirements.txt`.
+Moreover, you do not require your own API key as of 2024 to use the web application!